gitter-badger/GenesisE/docs/README.md

-# MyMiniMap
+# Genesis E
-An addon for Elder Scrolls Online to provide a minimap functionality.
+README file to be completed.